Suruchi12/Object-Oriented-Design_Project3/readMe.md

 you can traverse to any other file through it.

 ***Requirement 3***

---Provides creation of web pages of .cpp and .h files from the dependency table
+Provides creation of web pages of .cpp and .h files from the dependency table

 ***Requirement 4***

---expands and collapses classes and functions
+Expands and collapses classes and functions

 ***Requirement 5***

---Provides a css file
+Provides a css file

 ***Requirement 6***

--The head of the HTML file contains links to the css file
+The head of the HTML file contains links to the css file

 ***Requirement 7***

--Each HTML file has its name on top and then the links to the depenedency files
+Each HTML file has its name on top and then the links to the depenedency files

-***Requirement 8**
+***Requirement 8***

--There is a command line processing for file path and patterns
+There is a command line processing for file path and patterns

 ***Requirement 9***

--The code runs on the Analyzer Project
+The code runs on the Analyzer Project